EXCLUSIVE: ‘Spike’ O’Sullivan talks Lemieux, explains move down to 154

-Gary O’Sullivan has further reflected on his knockout loss to David Lemieux and told WBN he will pursue a rematch after he campaigns at light middleweight.
+Gary O’Sullivan has further reflected on his knockout loss to David Lemieux and told WBN he would pursue a rematch after he campaigns at light-middleweight.

 In an exclusive interview with WBN, ‘Spike’ outlined his decision to head south to 154 pounds.

 “I’ve reflected on it – I should never have been at middleweight, really.
 Packie Collins, my coach, has been telling me for years that I should be at light middleweight, and I stayed (at the higher weight),” O’Sullivan exclusively told World Boxing News.

 “The opportunity arose as a middleweight when I won the area title back in 2009.
 I was a light middleweight, and I moved up and won the title.
 Then I was just seen as a middleweight.